 Our move to liquid engines is about more than just choosing a sustainable, powerful technology.
 We also view liquid propulsion as an opportunity to demonstrate the increasing accessibility of aerospace technology in the world and to emulate the current state of rocket propulsion in industry

-V1 is a LOX/Hydrocarbon engine that will leverage DMLS additive manufacturing technology to be primarily constructed out of Inconel 718.
+V1 is a NOX/Ethanol engine that will leverage DMLS additive manufacturing technology to be primarily constructed out of Inconel 718.
 V1 is designed to generate 1,000 lbf (4.4 kN) of thrust and fly on our Phase IV rocket.
-It will use a thermal barrier coating and is intended to give SSS experience with simpler liquid propulsion systems before advancing our technology for future launch vehicles.
+It will use film cooling technology and is intended to give SSS experience with simpler liquid propulsion systems before advancing our technology for future launch vehicles.

 The project is currently approaching final design review and fabrication will begin by Fall 2017, with testing planned for Spring of 2018.

 Liquid V2 will more than double the thrust capabilities of Liquid V1.
 The engine will feature an electrically driven propulsion cycle, a regeneratively cooled combustion chamber, and thrust vectoring capabilities.
 Preliminary design for V2 will begin in Spring 2017.